Ralph Garr: In retirement

-Garr became part-owner and a part-time worker at Kaloche doughnut shop in Houston, Texas following his retirement.
+Garr became part-owner and a part-time worker at Kaloche doughnut shop in Houston, Texas, following his retirement.
 When the 1984 Winter meetings were held in Houston, Garr attended, seeking a scouting or coaching job.
 Baseball legend and Garr's former teammate, Hank Aaron, the Braves' director of player development, offered Garr a position as roving scout and minor-league base-running coach.

 Garr played professional softball for Lima Steele's in the United Professional Softball League (UPSL) during their 1982 season.

 Garr was inducted into the Louisiana Sports Hall of Fame in 1985, Grambling State University Alumni Hall of Fame in 1991, the Atlanta Braves Hall of Fame in 2006 and the International League Hall of Fame in 2008.
 In his 2012 film, Trouble with the Curve, Clint Eastwood's character, fictional Braves scout Gus Lobel, is credited with signing Dusty Baker, Dale Murphy, Tom Glavine, Chipper Jones, and Garr.
 The scout who actually signed Garr was Mel Didier.

 Career statistics

 In 1,317 games over 13 seasons, Garr batted .306 (1,562-for-5,108) with 717 runs scored, 212 doubles, 64 triples, 75 home runs, 408 RBI, 172 stolen bases, 246 walks, an on-base percentage of .339, and a slugging percentage of .416.
-He compiled a .968 fielding percentage at all three outfield positions.
+He compiled a .968 fielding percentage playing at all three outfield positions.